-Do you want to start making money from serviced accommodation but are unsure which location is going to give you best returns?
+Do you want to start making money from serviced accommodation but are unsure which location is going to give you the best returns?
 Today, Rob Jones and Paul Winder discuss best places to invest and ask whether the size of the city or town you choose really matters when you are deciding where to invest your capital.